Cinema Studies PhD Handbook

 Independent Study

-A student wishing to conduct independent research and receive credit must obtain approval from a faculty member who will supervise an independent study for up to 4 points.
+A student wishing to conduct independent research for credit must obtain approval from a full-time faculty member in the Department of Cinema Studies who will supervise an independent study for up to 4 credits.
 This semester-long study is a project of special interest to the student who, with the supervising faculty member, agrees on a course of study and requirements.
+The proposed topic for an Independent Study project should not duplicate topics taught in departmental courses.
+This is an opportunity to develop or work on a thesis project.

 Fellowship Funding